 St Mark's uses the New Common Worship form

 of service and Anglican Hymns Old & New.

 Monday - Friday 10.30am - 11.30am for private prayer.
 Stewards are on duty to offer advice and wedding and baptism forms.

 Revd Julie L Smith, Vicar

 The Sunday Club meets at 9.30 am on Sundays during term-time.
 The children join the congregation at the beginning of the service then enjoy group activities in a side room until they return for a blessing and to show us the results of their activities before the final hymn.

 Children in church

 Children are welcome at all our services.
-For children who may need entertaining there is a children's corner with soft toys, books and activities at the back of the church, near the coffee counter.
+There is a children's corner with soft toys, books and activities at the back of the church, near the coffee counter.

 Weddings, Baptisms and Confirmation:

 Please contact the Vicar to discuss your plans and requirements 01642 270123